vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 - **Supervisor Cluster:** When **Workload Management** is enabled on a vSphere cluster, it creates a Kubernetes layer within the ESXi hosts that are part of the cluster.
 A cluster that is enabled for **Workload Management** is called a Supervisor Cluster.
 Workloads are either run as native pods or as pods on upstream Kubernetes clusters created through the Tanzu Kubernetes Grid Service.

-  The Supervisor Cluster runs on top of an SDDC layer that consists of ESXi for compute, NSX-T Data Center or vSphere networking, and vSAN or another shared storage solution.
+  The Supervisor Cluster runs on top of an SDDC layer that consists of ESXi for compute, NSX Data Center or vSphere networking, and vSAN or another shared storage solution.

 - **vSphere Namespaces:** A vSphere Namespace is a tenancy boundary within vSphere with Tanzu.
-A vSphere Namespace allows for sharing vSphere resources (computer, networking, storage) and enforcing resource limits with the underlying objects such as Tanzu Kubernetes clusters.
-For each namespace, you configure role-based access control ( policies and permissions ), images library amd virtual machine classes.
+A vSphere Namespace allows sharing vSphere resources (computer, networking, storage) and enforcing resource limits with the underlying objects such as Tanzu Kubernetes clusters.
+For each namespace, you configure role-based access control ( policies and permissions ), images library, and virtual machine classes.

 - **Tanzu Kubernetes Grid Service:** Tanzu Kubernetes Grid Service allows you to create and manage ubiquitous Kubernetes clusters on a VMware vSphere infrastructure using the Kubernetes Cluster API.
-The Cluster API provides declarative, Kubernetes-style APIs to enable the creation, configuration, and management of the Tanzu Kubernetes cluster. vSphere 8.0 and above supports the `ClusterClass` API.
+The Cluster API provides declarative, Kubernetes-style API's to enable the creation, configuration, and management of the Tanzu Kubernetes cluster. vSphere 8.0 and above supports the `ClusterClass` API.
 The ClusterClass API is a collection of templates that define a cluster topology and configuration.

 - **Tanzu Kubernetes Cluster (Workload Cluster):** Tanzu Kubernetes clusters are Kubernetes workload clusters in which your application workloads run.
 These clusters can be attached to SaaS solutions such as Tanzu Mission Control, Tanzu Observability, and Tanzu Service Mesh, which are part of Tanzu for Kubernetes Operations.